dalguete/docker/README.md

   `openssh-server` should be present already, but we list it, just in case.
   And to config unattended upgrades run `dpkg-reconfigure unattended-upgrades`.

-  For `bindfs` I created a kind of framework that let me instantiate mounts in the way `bindfs` command does, plus a persistence section, so a list of mounts can be stored in a support file.
-Check https://github.com/dalguete/my-bindfs-mounts to understand what was made and where.
+* `bindfs` is used to let host mount volumes in containers, create bindings in the container so those mounted volumes are owned by correct **users:groups**, while not affecting files and folders ownership in host.

+  Files in *bindfs* folder have been copied to this image, to have this functionality Check https://github.com/dalguete/docker/tree/master/bindfs to understand how to make it work.

+  More info about my bindfs solution in genereal, here https://github.com/dalguete/my-bindfs-mounts

 * It's good to free some space, so we run:
 ```